NathanMulbrook/PacketFuzz/README.md

 pip install -e .
 ```

-This installs the `scapy-fuzzer` command-line tool.
+This installs the `packetfuzz` command-line tool.

 ---